mkubasz/cv/README.md

 [Twitter](https://twitter.com/MateuszKubaszek/)

 ## About position?

-As an experienced IT Architect and Consultant with a focus on cloud and data engineering, I have a strong background in designing and implementing complex technical solutions for a variety of organizations.
-With over 11 years of experience in the industry, I have a track record of success in leading cross-functional teams to deliver innovative and cost-effective solutions that meet business needs.
+IT Architect and Consultant with 11+ years of experience in cloud and data engineering, DDD, and business analysis.

+I have a strong track record of success in leading cross-functional teams to deliver innovative and cost-effective solutions that meet business needs.
+I am skilled in designing and implementing complex technical solutions for a variety of organizations, and I have a strong foundation in a range of technologies, including cloud computing, data management, and software development.
-I have a strong foundation in a range of technologies, including cloud computing, data management, and software development.
-I have extensive experience in designing and building cloud-based systems, as well as implementing data pipelines and data lakes for big data analytics.
-In addition, I am skilled in using DDD (Domain-Driven Design) principles to model complex systems, and I have experience facilitating event storming sessions to collaboratively map out system architecture and requirements.

-As an IT Architect and Consultant, I also have a background in business analysis.
-I have a strong understanding of business processes and the ability to translate business needs into technical requirements.
-I am skilled in gathering and documenting requirements, and I have experience using a variety of tools and techniques to analyze and model business processes.

 I am always looking for new opportunities to challenge myself and contribute to the success of my clients.
 If you are in need of a skilled IT Architect and Consultant with expertise in cloud and data engineering, DDD, and business analysis, please don't hesitate to reach out to me.

 ## My stack:
- - Languages: Python, JavaScript(Node, Deno, Bun), TypeScript, Rust, C#, Scala, Go
+ - Languages: Python, JavaScript/TypeScript, Rust, Scala, Go
- - Clouds: AWS, Google Cloud, Azure
+ - Clouds: AWS, Google Cloud
- - Devops: GitOps, MLOps, Docker, K8s, Helmet, Github, Gitlab, Terraform
+ - Devops: GitOps, MLOps, Docker, K8s, Helmet, Github, Gitlab, Terraform, Terragrunt
- - Software Topics: DDD, CQRS/ES, Event Storming, Desing Patterns, Cloud Computing, Algorithms, Functional Programming
+ - Software Topics: DDD, CQRS/ES, Desing Patterns, Cloud Computing, Algorithms, Functional Programming
- - Architecture Topics: Enterprise Architecture, Microservices, Distributed Systems, Message Brokers, Streaming
+ - Architecture Topics: Enterprise Architecture, Microservices, Distributed Systems, Message Brokers, Streaming, Event Storming
- - DE: ElasticSearch, ClickHouse, Apach Spark, Apach Flnk, Airflow, DBT
+ - DE: ElasticSearch, ClickHouse, Apach Spark, Apach Flnk, Airflow/Perfect, DBT

 ## 👩🏼‍💻 Technical Experience

 **Consultant Software Architect** @ Order of Devs _(September 2018 - Present)_ <br>

+  Some bigger consultation projects:

  - Facilitator in Event Storming workshops for startup clients
- - Working on infrastructure for Canal+ - Python, AWS, Spark, Snowflake
+ - Migrate to cloud infrastructure for Canal+ - Python, AWS, Spark, Snowflake
- - Responsible for the GCP and CI/CD for Betfan - GCP, Github
+ - Responsible for implementation infrastructure using the GCP and CI/CD approach for Betfan - GCP, Github
- - Planning and implementing services for Acast - AWS, Node, CDK, Github
+ - Planning and implementing marketing for Acast - AWS, Node, CDK, Github
  - Responsible for the ML library in Rust (DuckRS).
  - Responsible for a mobile applications in Flutter stack.
 (Brewiarz, Shoplist, Todo, Nozbe Lightweight, Schedule Manager)
  - Responsible for the platform for car detection business case for the client New York City.
 Image and video processing stack.
  - Consulting with Clients topics related with the Data Science and MLOps tech stack.
- - Planning and run workshops to learn Data Science skills.
+ - Planning and run workshops to learn Data Science skills in Order of Devs Community.
- - Responsible for many backend platforms for Clients.
-Node, Rust, Scala, and Python tech stack.
  **_Technologies used:_** Python (PySpark, FastAPI, Django), Rust, Scala, Flutter, Dart, Node(Express, Koa, Fastify).
 <br><br>